At Break O’Day Council we value your feedback.

 When a particular service we provide is working well, and you are satisfied with it, we would also like to know so we can share this good practice for the benefit of others.
 Council appreciates the time you take to make a compliment.

 You can let us know your views in many ways.
-Whatever feedback we receive we will make sure it is managed fairly, promptly, sensitively and efficiently, in accordance with our Customer Service Charter Policy.
+Whatever feedback we receive we will make sure it is managed fairly, promptly, sensitively and efficiently, in accordance with our Customer Service Charter Procedure

 OUR EXPECTATIONS OF YOU: